scottnolan17/3D-Lander-Project/README.md

 # 3D-Lander-Project

 This was my final project for my Intro to Game Development course.
 It's a 3D game showcasing physics and collision, but is conceptually very simple; just try to fly the lander to the green destination box without crashing.
+This was a solo project in C++.

 Features of this project:
   - 3 dimensional physics inlcuding particle emissions, gravity, and player controlled thrust